DDMMMAA/CSC207-Team179/README.md

 ## User Stories

+Group User Story.
+Tom generate a chess puzzle, solve it step by step, and eventually win.

 1. John wants to play a chess puzzle.
 He opens the chess puzzle player and clicks generate puzzle of the day.
 The chess puzzle of the day loads on screen.
 [Michelle’s Story]
 2. Tom and Tim argued about who is a better chess player, so they decided to compare their Rank point of Ranking system.
 [Jiaqi Ma’s Story]
 3. As Mary hears about this chess puzzle, she wants to create an account and log in to start a puzzle.
 [Chihana’s Story]